vrthra/pygmalion/README.md

    Use the outputs generated and find how many are valid, and the amount of coverage obtained

+* _bnf_
+  This is not a stage for grammar evaluation, but can be used to generate Human readable grammars from the refined grammar (depends on _refine_)

 Each stage can be invoked by _x<stagename>.<subject>_.
 For example, for complete evaluation of _microjson.py_, the following command would be used